 Unfortunately, there are times when wrongful convictions have been handed down by a court or judge.
-If you or a loved one believes you have been wrongful convinced of a crime or feel there was some form of error or unfair aspect of your criminal proceedings that led to your unjust conviction, you do have rights.
+If you or a loved one believes you have been wrongfully convicted of a crime or feel there was some form of error or unfair aspect of your criminal proceedings that led to your unjust conviction, you do have rights.
 There are actions you can take.

 One of those actions is to file an appeal.
 An appeal is a formal request to an appellate or superior court to change an official decision made by a lower court.
 An appeal is made when you, the appellant, feel the final decision rendered by the lower court was based on an unfair or erroneous application of law.
-If you wish to appeal to get your criminal conviction overturned, you can do so providing a final judgment has been reached by the lower court, and providing an appeal is warranted due to errors having been made during the original trial.
+If you wish to appeal to get your criminal conviction overturned, you can do so provided a final judgment has been reached by the lower court, and provided an appeal is warranted due to errors having been made in the original trial.

 Your Right to Appeal

 Although you are not guaranteed a right to appeal, it is advised that you contact a knowledgeable criminal defense attorney who has experience in the appellate court system and who can review your case and advise you of your rights.
 Brandon Hudson and Douglas Daniel are strong San Antonio criminal defense lawyers with proven experience in the appeals process, who will work hard to protect you.
 Keep in mind that under most circumstances you will only have between 30 and 60 days to file an appeal after a final judgment has been handed down.